My Plantiful Cooking

 Wrapping rolls

 • Add about an inch depth of water to a deep dish or pie pan.
 Dip rice paper for a few seconds on both sides.
+It is normal for the sheet to still be stiff as it will soften over time.

-• Place rice paper on a damp and smooth surface, like a plastic chopping board or your ceramic countertop, with the smooth side facing down.
+• Place rice paper on a damp and smooth surface, like a plastic chopping board or a ceramic countertop, with the smooth side facing down.
 Layer on the vegetables, noodles, and tofu, and top it off with a few mint leaves.

 • Gently pull off the edge of the wrapper nearest to the filling, and wrap it over the filling while simultaneously tucking it in.